Guides

 Resting heart rate (RHR) is one of the most accessible and predictive cardiovascular biomarkers available.
 Every beat per minute you reduce your resting heart rate is associated with meaningful mortality reduction.
 A 2013 analysis in the Heart journal (3 million person-years of follow-up) found each 10 bpm increase in RHR above 45 bpm was associated with a 16% increase in all-cause mortality, 20% increase in cardiovascular mortality, and 9% increase in cancer mortality.

 The good news: resting heart rate is one of the most modifiable health markers through lifestyle intervention.
+This guide covers what actually moves the number, how fast, and — just as importantly — when an elevated or changing RHR is a reason to see a doctor rather than a training plan.

 What Is a Normal Resting Heart Rate?